-Figure 1 Example Conceptual Site Model (from )
+Figure 1 Example Conceptual Site Model (from GHD, 2022)

 Drinking Water

 Safe drinking water is vital to the public health, welfare, and economy of Nevada.
-Ingestion of PFAS in drinking water is a significant human exposure pathway.
-The Bureau of Safe Drinking Water reviews compliance sampling data from about 600 public water systems based on State and Federal regulations.
+Ingestion of PFAS in drinking water is a primary human exposure pathway.
+The Bureau of Safe Drinking Water is responsible for reviewing compliance sampling data from about 600 public water systems based on State and Federal regulations.
 If a water system’s sampling data exceeds a maximum contaminant level (MCL) or an action level, then the system is referred to as being non-complaint and has an opportunity to come into compliance.

-Surface water intakes (SWIs) draw water from rivers and lakes after which undergo routine testing and treatment prior to supplying the public with drinking water.
+Surface water intakes (SWIs) draw water from rivers and lakes after which it undergoes routine testing and treatment prior to supplying the public with drinking water.
 There are over 30 such intakes in Nevada.
-NDEP is continuously working to ensure the protection of intakes from pollution.
+NDEP is continuously working to ensure the protection of water quality at intakes from pollution.
 Similar to the protection of groundwater sources, surface water intake protection areas are designated within the watershed (i.e., Source Water Assessment delineated areas) for management of potential contaminant sources.
-Protection of multiple intakes drawing from the same river or lake remains a priority.
+Protection of water quality at multiple intakes drawing from the same river or lake remains a priority.

 As previously mentioned, all PFAS results from all PWSs were below the minimum reporting limits during the UCMR 3 sampling event.